Ajithbj/Weather-forcasting-app/README.md

 # Weather-forcasting-app
-The purpose of this project was to develop an Android application using the Kotlin programming language and to improve skills as an Android developer.
+This project aimed to develop an Android application using the Kotlin programming language and improve my skills as an Android developer.

 Features

-Request and display the weather information correspondig to the current user location.
+Request and display the weather information corresponding to the current user location.